 For my senior BS honors thesis, I pursued an independent research project on female mate choice.
 I designed and tested methods to answer the questions: a) has female mate choice evolved in introduced populations after two years; b) is female mate choice a developmentally plastic trait; and c) is plasticity in the trait evolving?
-We found a predator-induced increase in overall female responsiveness, defined as an interest in either male, and greater responsiveness in the source high-predation population.
+We found a predator-induced increase in overall female responsiveness, defined as an interest in either male, and greater responsiveness to males in the source high-predation population.
 We published this work in Ethology.

-For an NSF-FIBR-funded project with Dr. Cameron Ghalambor, I constructed RNA-seq libraries from brains of fish collected from the source population, four introduction populations, and a natural low predation population - then raised in the lab in a common garden set-up.
+For an NSF-FIBR-funded project with Cameron Ghalambor, I constructed RNA-seq libraries from brains of fish collected from the source population, four introduction populations, and a natural low predation population - then raised in the lab in a common garden set-up.
 We used high-throughput RNA-sequencing to look for whole-brain gene expression differences associated with rapid and long-term adaptation to predator-free environments.
-This project is part of my work with Dr. Kim Hoke's lab investigating the evolution of the neural mechanisms of behavior.
+This project is part of my work with Kim Hoke's lab investigating the evolution of the neural mechanisms of behavior.
 We're excited to see the results!

-Check out Dr. Ghalambor's recent paper for more information about this system!
+Check out Dr. Ghalambor's paper for more information about this system!